SumiSastri/dev-blogs/docs/software-design/lecture-slides/wk2-object-messaging/wk2-relationships-uml.md

-__Relationship between objects and classes__
+__Relationship between objects and classes - message passing__

-For objects to work together there must be a relationship between objects The relationship is defined by links between objects The link relationship lets you know that the objects are connected and "know" about each others methods and attributes The links are either uni or bi-directional - a uni-directional only one object knows about the methods of the other The link could be unknown and therefore unspecified
+For objects to work together there must be a relationship between objects The relationship is defined by links between objects (stereotypes) The link relationship lets you know that the objects are connected and "know" about each others methods and attributes The links are either uni or bi-directional - a uni-directional only one object knows about the methods of the other The link could be unknown and therefore unspecified